MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/party-speech-to-text-ux-guidelines.md

 ---

 # PlayFab Party speech-to-text and text display UX guidelines

-> [!IMPORTANT]
-> This feature is currently in **Preview**.
-It is provided to give you an early look at an upcoming feature and to allow you to provide feedback while it is still in development.
->
-> PlayFab customers in the Indie, Pro, and Enterprise tiers can access the Matchmaking and Party previews automatically through Game Manager.
-Xbox managed partners are also invited for the preview in the free tier and can get a preview access code from your Microsoft developer partner manager.

 The PlayFab Party library gives game creators the power to engage more players through accessible game chat options.
 It provides a means for voice chat to be transcribed to text and for text input to be converted to synthesized voice.
 You can implement a custom UI solution for these features in your title.
 On Xbox and Windows, you can use platform APIs to implement the relevant UI.

 This document is part two of a two-part series covering UX solutions for speech-to-text and text-to-speech implementation.
 [Part one](party-text-to-speech-ux-guidelines.md) focuses on text-to-speech implementation, requirements, and console and PC UI solutions, while this topic focuses on speech-to-text implementation, requirements, and console and PC UI solutions.